shundhammer/qdirstat/doc/DevHistory.md

   Btrfs subvolumes were treated just like ordinary mount points (which, to all intents and purposes, they are).
-So you might have wondered why the _df_ command shows your 40 GB root filesystem as 97% full, yet QDirStat shows only about 7 GB.
+So you might have wondered why the _df_ command shows your 40 GiB root filesystem as 97% full, yet QDirStat shows only about 7 GiB.
 The rest might be hidden in subvolumes.

   QDirStat stops reading at mount points - which only makes sense because normally you want to know what eats up the disk space on that one partition